 00:02.0 VGA compatible controller : Intel Corporation Haswell-ULT Integrated Graphics Controller [8086:0a16] (rev 09) 00:03.0 Audio device : Intel Corporation Haswell-ULT HD Audio Controller [8086:0a0c] (rev 09) Subsystem: Intel Corporation Haswell-ULT HD Audio Controller [8086:2054] 00:1b.0 Audio device : Intel Corporation 8 Series HD Audio Controller [8086:9c20] (rev 04) Subsystem: Intel Corporation 8 Series HD Audio Controller [8086:2054]

-What we are interested in are the values at the end of lines 1 and 2,
+We are interested in the values at the end of lines 1 and 2,

 8086:2054, respectively.
 Make sure that the device type is

 VGA compatible controller.
-The first value is the device ID for the GPU and the second value is the device ID for the audio device.
-It’s not necessarily needed our example case, but on some systems, for example using the AMD GPUs mentioned above, you’ll have to passthrough both the GPU and the associated audio device for it to work properly.
+The first value is the device ID for the GPU, and the second value is the device ID for the audio device.
+It’s not necessarily needed in our example case, but on some systems, for example, using the AMD GPUs mentioned above, you’ll have to pass through both the GPU and the associated audio device for it to work correctly.